 The PADI Rescue Diver course is the next step for divers who have already achieved at least an Advanced Open Water Diver certification.
 You need to be at least 12 years old.
 This additional deep-dive training, with a minimum of four dives and three different instructors, helps you gain confidence in your skills to take care of yourself underwater as well as lead others out if they need help during their next diving trip.
-The additional fee for this certification ranges between $200-$320 dollars depending upon the region.
+The additional fee for this certification ranges between $200-$320 dollars depending upon the location.

 To become a PADI Rescue Diver, you must complete the following prerequisites:

 – Complete an Open Water referral (or equivalent) and Advanced Open Water Diver Course within the past 24 months.

 – Be 18 years of age or older when starting training